EduardoZepeda/coffee-bytes-hugo/content/posts/por-que-usar-react-fc-podria-ser-una-mala-practica/index.en.md

 export default Component
 ```

-As you can see, it is quite comfortable to use, but some people do not agree with its use.
+As you can see, *React.FC* is quite comfortable to use, but some people do not agree with its use.

 ## React.FC, more disadvantages than advantages?

 What's the problem?
 Well, some developers claim that _React.FC_ can bring more disadvantages than advantages, there is even a discussion on github (link at the end), in which it is debated whether it is convenient to remove one of the examples in the documentation that uses it.

-The user who started this discussion believes that **the fact that _React.FC_ is so popular is because its presence in the documentation positions it as the default way to handle React components with Typescript.
+The user who started this discussion believes that **the fact that _React.FC_ is so popular is because its presence in the documentation positions it as the default way to handle React components with Typescript.**

-Here are some of the reasons why React.FC has more disadvantages than advantages.
+Here are some of the reasons why React.FC may have more disadvantages than advantages.

 ### React.FC does not warn us about unused children